madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

     ![Logs](images/06-logs.png )

-8. Our AI Database is now created in 1 min and 15 seconds
+8. Our AI Database is now created in 1 minute and 15 seconds.

     ![Logs](images/07-logs.png )

-    > Please Note: Sometimes the time to create might slightly change to 2 and half mins depending on the region and/or internet speed.
+    > Please Note: Sometimes the time to create might slightly change to 2 and a half mins depending on the region and/or internet speed.

     ORM Job Success message